 Let’s look at it another way.
 Technical writing could be compared to documenting all the components of a car’s engine.
 You’ll write down their names and how some parts are connected to other parts.
 That does not mean you’re qualified to get under the hood of the car and assemble an engine with those parts.
 But you could work with a technical person to translate their instructions into useable directions.

 Maybe someday, someone will come up with a more apt title for technical writing.
 What do you think about complexity translator?

 Some Unfortunate Consequences

-What are some of the unfortunate consequences of the ill-fitting title of Technical Writer?
+What are some unfortunate consequences of the ill-fitting title of Technical Writer?

 Are You Ready to Try Technical Writing?

 Technical writing is a lucrative occupation.
 The Bureau of Labor Statistics estimates its median annual salary at nearly $72,000.

 If you like to write, are interested in technology, and enjoy communicating to a diverse group of people, chances are you can succeed as a technical writer.
 I’ve identified seven qualities of successful technical writers.
 They:

 · Write and edit well